4. Functions

 cat_twice(line1, line2)

-is destroyed.
+However, when cat_twice terminates, the variable cat is destroyed.
 If we try to print it, we get an exception:

 print(cat)